 - In a saucepan, combine cranberries, orange juice, water, and sugar.

-- Cook on medium heat until cranberries pop.
-This usually takes about 10 minutes.
-Don’t forget to stir in orange zest.
+- Cook on medium heat until cranberries pop (about 10 minutes), and stir in orange zest.

-- Finally, let them cool, transfer to a container, and refrigerate until ready to serve.
+- Let cool, transfer to a container, and refrigerate until ready to serve.

-There you have it—classic Thanksgiving side dishes, prepped and ready before the big day.
-With these easy and delicious make-ahead sides, you’ll be set up for a smooth, flavorful dinner featuring family, friends, and thankfulness.
-Here’s to sharing the good food, good times, and all those precious memories around the table!
+There you have it—classic Thanksgiving side dishes prepped and ready before the big day.
+With these easy and delicious make-ahead sides, you’ll be set up for a smooth, flavorful dinner full of family, friends, and thankfulness.
+Here’s to sharing good food, good times, and all those precious memories around the table!

 FAQs: